Can I complete a degree and have a life too?

 What are the admission requirements?

 In order to receive a degree or certificate from Simpson College, a student must complete all application procedures and be officially accepted by the college.
-An Admissions Advisor is available to assist you in completing this process:
+An Admissions Counselor is available to assist you in completing this process:

 1. Apply online or complete and mail the part-time application for admission provided by the Continuing & Graduate Programs.